Home

 The buildings with their system of terraces with triangular, round and rectangular features are designed to provide wind and sun shields as well as spectacular sea views from each and every floor.
 Lovely!

-There are some rather smart hotel-restaurants in the centre of the resort (I can highly recommend La Méditerrannée), plus some swanky cocktails bars with private beaches on the seafront (see our Best Beach Bar guide for details).
+There are some rather smart hotel- in the centre of the resort (I can highly recommend La Méditerrannée), plus some swanky cocktails bars with private beaches on the seafront (see our Best Beach Bar guide for details).

 Close to Montpellier and NimesIt's a completely different holiday experience to, say, renting a little cottage amongst the vineyards further inland, but if you're looking for a little bit of 'bling' and excitement, La Grande Motte is probably Languedoc's most jumpin' spot on the coast.